Gwenno Saunders: Personal life

-Saunders is married to producer Rhys Edwards, who is behind the project Jakokoyak, and has one son.
-She was made a Bard of the Cornish Gorsedh in 2019 for "services to the Cornish language through music and the media".
+Saunders is married to musician and producer Rhys Edwards, who is behind the project Jakokoyak, and they have two children.

 Saunders is a supporter of Welsh independence.
 She has said: "What if there are other ways of co-existing?
 What if we can organise ourselves differently?
 There is an innate anarchy to art and an absolute potential in utilising it for the good whilst imagining better futures.
-We want to continue a conversation about an inclusive self-determination by drawing on our past, embracing our neighbours across the UK and the world with open arms, whilst also making sure that we’re singing along to the best possible tune."
+We want to continue a conversation about an inclusive self-determination by drawing on our past, embracing our neighbours across the UK and the world with open arms, whilst also making sure that we're singing along to the best possible tune".
+She was made a Bard of the Cornish Gorsedh in 2019 for "services to the Cornish language through music and the media".